A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: Abstract

 \section{Abstract}

-We show that the property of admitting a net of polar quadrics with discriminant locus a plane sextic curve with at least 10 nodes is nongeneral for a cubic fourfold.
-In particular, we study cubic fourfolds having a polar net with an irreducible 10-nodal discriminant curve.
-They form a divisor in the moduli space of cubic fourfolds which we prove is not a Noether-Lefschetz divisor.
+In the moduli space $\mathcal C$ of complex cubic hypersurfaces $X\subset\mathbb P^5$, we study the condition that $X$ admits a net of polar quadrics whose discriminant locus is a $10$-nodal irreducible plane sextic curve.
+Our main result is that such a condition defines an irreducible divisor in $\mathcal C$ which is not of Noether-Lefschetz type.